Near-death studies: Recognition and criticism

 But criticism of the field has also come from commentators within its own ranks.
-In an open letter to the NDE-community Ring has pointed to the "issue of possible religious bias in near-death studies".
-According to Ring the field of near-death studies, as well as the larger NDE-movement, has attracted a variety of religious and spiritual affiliations, from a number of traditions, which makes ideological claims on behalf of NDE-research.
-In his view this has compromised the integrity of research and discussion.
+In an open letter to the NDE community, Ring pointed to the "issue of possible religious bias in near-death studies".
+According to Ring, the field of near-death studies, as well as the larger NDE-movement, seemed to attract a number of religious ideologies and controversies in the years leading up to the turn of the century.
+This was a development that Ring thought was unfortunate and that, in his view, had compromised the integrity of research and discussion.